-- The continuous training of employees with regard to ISO 14001 and ISO 14064.
+• The continuous training of employees with regard to ISO 14001 and ISO 14064.
 During 2016, two senior individuals attended energy management system expert courses for the implementation of ISO 50 001.
 Both individuals have been certified.
 The organisation has three fully employed individuals certified as carbon analysts.
-In May June 2018 four employees have been trained on Compressed Air Energy awareness and ENPI (Energy Performance Indicators). - The Carbon Trust Standard certification is valid for a period of two years.
-In May 2017 Van Dyck Carpets achieved the recertification of The Carbon Trust for Carbon.
-The certification will expire on December 2018. - The energy team formed in 2015 has been active during 2018.
+In May - June 2018 four employees have been trained on Compressed Air Energy awareness and ENPI (Energy Performance Indicators).
+In 2018 eight employees were trained on Life Cycle Assessment.

+The energy team formed in 2015 has been active during 2019.
 The individuals were formally appointed as representatives to the team having identified the SEUs (Significant Energy Users).
-They were tasked with identifying energy hotspots within the organisation and instituting behavioural changes within the organisation to minimise energy impact. - The organisation's energy management team provides the supervision of energy and water related matters including its consumption.
+They were tasked with identifying energy hotspots within the organisation and instituting behavioural changes within the organisation to minimise energy impact.

+The organisation's energy management team provides the supervision of energy and water related matters including its consumption.
 This includes the management of electricity, steam, LPG gas, paraffin and water utilised in the organisation's manufacturing processes, provision of energy efficiency consultation, management of energy efficiency projects to reduce consumption throughout the organisation.

-- In 2018 the energy team has been focusing on operational processes to ensure efficient energy usage and consumption for the three main SEU's.
-The team set up an objective of 20% energy reduction within 5 years with 2014 as a baseline. - The SHEQ & EnMS Policy was updated to reflect the addition of energy management into its policy.
-It is Van Dyck Carpets' SHEQ & EnMS policy and ISO 14044 management system to demonstrate sound environmental management in the acquisition of goods and services so as to ensure that such acquisitions have the minimum impact on our environment. - Van Dyck Carpets reports on its resource utilisation monthly.
+• The SHEQ & EnMS Policy was updated to reflect the addition of energy management into its policy.
+It is Van Dyck Carpets' SHEQ & EnMS policy and ISO 14044 management system to demonstrate sound environmental management in the acquisition of goods and services so as to ensure that such acquisitions have the minimum impact on our environment.

+- Van Dyck Carpets reports on its resource utilisation monthly.
 This report is available and posted on all notice boards throughout the company.
 Targets are shown graphically and communicated to employees. - Van Dyck Carpets utilises third party specialised assessors where necessary to ensure that it complies with all South African and International environmental laws. - In April 2015, Van Dyck Carpets introduced a Sustainable Procurement Strategy.
 The organisation recognises a responsibility to take into account the economic, social, environmental and equality impacts of its purchasing activity, maximising the positive outcomes and minimising the negative.
 As an organisation, we have a responsibility to consider when procuring all goods, services and works.
 This includes, but not limited to, recycling targets, environmental considerations, transport, packaging and ethical issues. - Van Dyck Carpets utilises the services of Enviroserv to ensure that all production waste is separated, recycled or disposed of in a correct manner prior to leaving its premises. - The CEO leads the responsibility for environmental protection within the company.
 The SHEQ department is responsible for the continuous accreditation and implementation of ISO 14001, ISO 14064, The Carbon Trust Standard, ISO 50001 and ISO 14044.
 However, it must be noted here that the success of these systems largely involves the participation of all employees in the company and hence active participation is encouraged.